mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ## See the device in the Mender UI

 If you refresh the Mender server UI (by default found at [https://localhost/](https://localhost/?target=_blank)), you should see one or more devices pending authorization.
+If you do not see your device listed in the UI, please review [troubleshooting steps.](../../troubleshooting/device-runtime#mender-server-connection-issues)

 Once you **authorize** these devices, Mender will auto-discover inventory about the devices, including the device type (e.g. beaglebone)